 - 2.1.
-The academy admits students between the ages of 4-11.
-The main intakes are:

-- Early years (EYFS)
+The academy admits students between the ages of [insert age range].
+The main intakes are: [delete those that do not apply] - Early years (EYFS / nursery)

 - Primary

+- Secondary

+- Sixth form

-2.2.
+- 2.2.
 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.